-Ally has a lineup that includes separate checking, savings, money market accounts and CDs, whereas SoFi is essentially limited to a cash management account on the banking side.
+Ally has a lineup that includes separate checking, savings, money market accounts and CDs, whereas SoFi is essentially limited to a checking and savings account on the banking side.

 SoFi vs. Chime

 However, SoFi offers fee-free access to 55,000-plus Allpoint ATMs, while Chime’s fee-free network is the 38,000-strong MoneyPass network.

 SoFi is a safe option for customers who are looking for low-fee financial products and are comfortable with a completely online banking experience.
 As SoFi doesn’t have any physical branches, customers must interact with the company exclusively through SoFi’s website and/or app.
 SoFi has broadened its portfolio to the point where many investors and savers can find products and services of interest.
 The sleek user interface, easy-to-understand products and customer-friendly approach of SoFi may be particularly appealing to those new to the world of saving and investing.